-- If no protection equipment is available (dissipating shoes or bracelets), the drives must be handled via their metal housing.
+- If no protection equipment is available (dissipating shoes or bracelets), the drives must be handled via their metal housing. - Never get in contact with the connectors

-- nandled via their metal housing.

-- Never get in contact with the connectors.

 ELIMINATION

 In order to comply with the 2002/96/EC directive of the European Parliament and of the Council of 27 January 2003 on waste electrical and electronic equipment (WEEE), all TRANSTECHNIK devices have got a sticker symbolizing a crossed-out wheel dustbin as shown in Appendix IV of the 2002/96/EC Directive.